 Honorable mentions: $100 registration fee credit applicable toward any Reconnect Earth program or event.

-Submissions must be received by October 31st to be considered.
+Submissions must be received by the end of the day October 31st to be considered.

 Reconnect Earth takes college and high-school age students outside to learn about and explore environmental issues, social justice, and grassroots activism.
 Learn more about our programs for students at reconnectearth.org.